Green Ambassador Certificate

 BUILDINGS AND INFRASTRUCTURE

-The Founder and President of Sustainable Concepts, Tricia Loe is an expert in helping projects achieve LEED and WELL certification.
-Tricia is an active leader in area professional organizations and currently serves as Chair of the US Green Building Council (USGBC) Texas chapter.
-She holds a BS in Mechanical Engineering from LSU and an MBA from SMU.
+Tricia Loe, Founder and President of Sustainable Concepts, helps projects achieve LEED and WELL certification.
+She leads professional organizations, serving as Chair of the USGBC Texas chapter, and holds a BS in Mechanical Engineering from LSU and an MBA from SMU.

 -